snotskie/ttrpg/md/index.md

 Sometimes, the player characters will need to race to be the first to reach some destination, to be the first to acheive some action, to escape without being caught, to advance an objective before time runs out, or so on!
 Many such scenes where the tension is drawn out can be run as Endeavors.

-Endeavors are carried out as a number of rounds in which the characters attempt actions and perform Contests and Checks to drive the narrative tension, progress themselves, and slow their opponents.

 There are several different types of Endeavors depending on the scenario.
 However, all Endeavors build on these same general rules:

+- **Rounds:** Endeavors are carried out as a number of rounds in which the characters attempt actions and perform Contests and Checks to drive the narrative tension, progress themselves, and slow their opponents.
 - **Roll:** At the start of each round, choose a Stat to roll.
 The narrative for your rolls do not have to be fully formed, just what Stat to use.
 The GM may limit which Stats you can choose from in certain situations.
 - **Actions:** Each round you may only take one action, and Endeavors describe the set of actions you may choose from when it is you turn to act.
 Some actions use your roll from the start of the round, some have other characters roll a new value, and some ignore these rolls altogether.
 The GM may limit the actions you can choose from in certain situations.
 Once you roll, you use the same Stat and result for all Checks and Contests for the rest of the round until the next round or you're directed to roll a new value sooner.